leon4rd/test/README.md

-## I hate perforated lines, they're tearable.
+## My friend said to me: "What rhymes with orange" I said: "no it doesn't"